Publication Ethics and Publication Malpractice Statement

 Data access and retention

-Authors may be asked to provide the raw data of their findings in conjunction with a paper for editorial review and should be prepared to provide public access to these data where practicable, and in any case should be prepared to retain these data for a reasonable time after publication.
+Authors may be asked to provide the raw data of their findings in conjunction with a paper for editorial review and should be prepared to provide public access to these data where practicable, and in any case should be prepared to retain these data for at least 10 years after publication (preferably via an institutional or subject-based data repository).

 Originality, plagiarism and acknowledgement of sources